LXiong/AdViewSDK_Android-3.4.4/README.md

 **Note:**
-You can refer to the code of Main Activity in AdViewDemo Project.
+You can refer to the code of Main Activity in **AdViewTestDemoEN** Project.

 ## VI.
 Create banner advertising